djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 <br>

 #### EventListenerTrigger
 The EventListenerTrigger listens for the given html event on an Empirical widget, and fires when the event occurs.

+You might use it to move to the next state when a button is clicked.

 ```C++
 tut.AddEventListenerTrigger(state, next_state, widget, event_name, trigger_id, callback);